idio-lang/DIPS/source/implementing-idio/extensions/JSON5.rst

 someone else has written one already?
 Indeed, what's the pressing reason for getting involved with JSON at all?

-Well, for good or for ill, JSON has become a *de facto* interchange format for REST-oriented systems.
+Well, for good or for ill, JSON has become a *de facto* data interchange format for REST-oriented systems.
 And we'll probably want to talk to REST-oriented systems at some point so our card is marked.

-JSON itself, now RFC8259_, appears in the guise of a *machine* interchange format except that, as is the way, it has become a configuration format and is obligingly human-editable.
+JSON itself, now RFC8259_, appears in the guise of a *machine* data interchange format except that, as is the way, it has become a configuration format and is obligingly human-editable.